 You might have news feeds in one zone of your layout, and perhaps a moving ticker across the bottom or top of your screen.
-Animated icons for weather and other information can also attract the eye.
+Weather icons, time and date, and an animated background can also attract the eye.

 And then there’s actual video content.
 This could be anything at all – a collection of slides, something curated from the web (provided copyright allows), or original video content you’ve made for a specific purpose.
 Video allows you to really tell a story, and this is what captivates people and gets them talking.
 When people talk about something they’ve seen, and share it, then that content goes “viral” – spreading throughout the digital world seemingly of its own accord.

 Your video should look good.
 That doesn’t mean it has to be an expensive project – quick low-res videos are extremely popular, as they mimic homemade videos people see and love on YouTube and Vimeo.
 But it shouldn’t look amateurish – if it’s low res, then it needs to show that this was intentional.
 And you don’t even need expensive equipment anymore – most smartphones have extremely high-quality cameras, and even some professionals are trading in expensive equipment like DSLRs for smartphone technology.
 And there are plenty of cheap or even free basic video editing software suites available.
 Remember – you aren’t making the next Spider-Man movie, you’re just telling a quick story to get people interested in your message or your brand.
 Don’t overcomplicate it.